puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 Connecting to an EC2 instance
 -----

-Once you've created an EC2 instance you can connect to it using SSH.
-To do this we need the private key we downloaded earlier from the Amazon Web Services console.
+You connect to EC2 instances via SSH.
+To do this you will need the private key  downloaded earlier from the Amazon Web Services console.
 Add this key to your local SSH configuration, usually in the `.ssh` directory.